 Hydration vs. Moisture: How to Know What Your Skin Needs

-Hydration and moisturization are two distinct skin treatments.
+Hydration and moisturization are two distinct skin treatments, how do you know what your skin needs?
 While water repels water from the outer layer of the epidermis, moisturizing ingredients help to retain this water and prevent it from escaping.
 Many products marketed as moisturizers contain both hydrating and moisturizing properties.

 What is The difference Between Moisture and Hydration?